gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

     $ kubectl apply -f manifest.yaml
     $ kubectl port-forward svc/my-react-site 8000:80
     ```
-    The above snippet spares lot of the legwork that containerized platforms like Kubernetes require.
+    The above snippet spares a lot of the legwork that containerized platforms like Kubernetes require.
 If you want to understand more, you can read more in our [blog post](https://gimlet.io/blog/hosting-static-sites-on-kubernetes).
 But it is not strictly required.
 We are pragmatic, remember?
   {% /list %}

 ---
 * **Automation**
-* Deployent automation is set up automatically as you set up your first deploy.
+* Deployment automation is set up automatically as you set up your first deploy.
 Point Vercel. 🏀
 * You can take the command line commands we used earlier and put them into Github Actions.
 {% /table %}
+{% /wide %}

 Vercel: 🏀 🏀 - Kubernetes: 🚫

 ## Adding a Domain name

-Both Vercel and managed Kuberenetes has a default public domain name.
+Both Vercel and managed Kuberenetes have a default public domain name.

+{% wide color="bg-neutral-100 dark:bg-neutral-700" width=60 %}
 {% table %}
 *
 * **Vercel**